Written by Tash Peričić, a Māori/New Zealander living in Dalmatia.

-Five years down the track and I have definitely come out on the other side, don’t get me wrong, there are still struggles but I don’t think anything will compare to those first two years.
+Five years down the track, and I have definitely come out on the other side, don’t get me wrong, there are still struggles, but I don’t think anything will compare to those first two years.
 Now I am meeting ‘fresh’ expats, the brave ones who have just taken the leap and moved to Croatia, full of hope and wonder… only to be smacked around by this expat experience.
-I almost feel like a veteran; I sit with them and want to reassure that these are just the growing pains and it does get better.
+I almost feel like a veteran; I sit with them and want to reassure them that these are just the growing pains, and it does get better.

-So, I thought maybe it is time to share these thoughts and experiences out loud again (thanks Chasing the Donkey for having me), if it helps or assures only a couple of people in their endeavour, then I’ll be happy.
-There are obviously more than five struggles but these were the main points that stood out for me and it ties in nicely with my 5-year anniversary.
+So, I thought maybe it is time to share these thoughts and experiences out loud again (thanks, Chasing the Donkey, for having me); if it helps or assures only a couple of people in their endeavor, then I’ll be happy.
+There are obviously more than five struggles, but these were the main points that stood out for me, and it ties in nicely with my 5th anniversary.

-Anything could set me off, from missing family and friends, to not knowing how to ask for bread at the supermarket.
+Anything could set me off, from missing family and friends to not knowing how to ask for bread at the supermarket.
 The more I cried – the more frustrated I would get at myself – the more I would cry.
 It was a vicious cycle.
-Made worse by the fact that I struggle to ask for help and because I was married, everyone assumed I was ok; so, very few people checked-in on me.
+I made it worse because I struggled to ask for help, and because I was married, everyone assumed I was ok; so, very few people checked in on me.

-For most of our lives, there is always something which defines us – family, friends, community, job… strip all of this away and what are you left with?
+For most of our lives, there is always something that defines us – family, friends, community, job… strip all of this away, and what are you left with?
 Even characteristics I attributed to myself – funny, outgoing, kind, motivated… all fell away.
-It’s hard to be funny, outgoing, kind or motivated when you are depressed and feel like shit.
+It’s hard to be funny, outgoing, kind, or motivated when you are depressed and feel like shit.
 It felt like a complete loss of identity, and in essence, it was.

 Personally, I needed to face my demons and rediscover myself.
 The ‘simple’ question – “who am I” – was like pulling a single thread and watching everything unravel.
-But maybe the unravelling is necessary, how many times in life do we really ask ourselves – who am I, what is important to me, what do I stand for?
+But maybe the unraveling is necessary; how many times in life do we really ask ourselves – who am I, what is important to me, what do I stand for?

 Most people can spend their lives in the comfortable and may never have to ask themselves these tough questions; and, while it was excruciatingly uncomfortable and confronting, I am a much better person for it.

-It is a Slavic language with incredibly difficult grammar and because most of us have never been exposed to the language before, it means we need to learn every, single, word (including the 7 ways the word can change depending on how you use it!)
-So, the first point to stress is that it is a difficult language and the second is that we all learn differently and have different priorities which we need to respect.
+It is a Slavic language with complicated grammar, and because most of us have never been exposed to the language before, it means we need to learn every single word (including the 7 ways the word can change depending on how you use it!)
+So, the first point to stress is that it is a difficult language, and the second is that we all learn differently and have different priorities, which we need to respect.

-We are all different and need to show ourselves patience and compassion, as well as respect everyone else’s journey.
-During my first two years, people would often tell me “You really need to learn Croatian”’ or “You don’t speak Croatian yet?” *insert condescending tone* – this only aided to frustrate and push me further from the idea because I was already struggling with so much.
-Shaming others doesn’t motivate, it actually has the opposite effect.
+We are all different and need to show ourselves patience and compassion and respect everyone else’s journey.
+During my first two years, people would often tell me, “You really need to learn Croatian” or “You don’t speak Croatian yet?” *insert condescending tone* – this only aided to frustrate and push me further from the idea because I was already struggling with so much.
+Shaming others doesn’t motivate; it actually has the opposite effect.

-“Making friends is easy”, said no expat ever.
-Ok, maybe it has been for some but for the majority of expats I have spoken to, this aspect of life has been far more challenging than any of us gave it credit for.
-I am a fairly social, outgoing person; I lived in Australia, London, Italy, travelled Europe and everywhere I have lived, I always made friends easily but my experience in Croatia has been different.
+“Making friends is easy,” said no expat ever.
+Ok, maybe it has been for some, but for the majority of expats I have spoken to, this aspect of life has been far more challenging than any of us gave it credit for.
+I am a fairly social, outgoing person; I lived in Australia, London, Italy, traveled Europe, and everywhere I have lived, I always made friends easily, but my experience in Croatia has been different.

-It’s a sort of Catch 22 – as humans, we are hardwired for connection and belonging, not having these things can make us feel depressed and isolated, which in turn doesn’t make us feel like connecting… It was indeed a downward spiral for me, so how did I overcome this?
-It will be different for everyone, I first needed to work on myself before I felt ready to connect and socialise, then, in a nutshell –
+It’s a sort of Catch 22 – as humans, we are hardwired for connection and belonging; not having these things can make us feel depressed and isolated, which in turn doesn’t make us feel like connecting… It was indeed a downward spiral for me, so how did I overcome this?
+It will be different for everyone; I first needed to work on myself before I felt ready to connect and socialize, then, in a nutshell –

 1. Reach out.
 My first step was reaching out to the expat community.
 As I said, I wrote a light-hearted blog about some of the struggles of being an expat and shared it, then was inundated with responses.
 Often, just reaching out or asking for help is enough to break our self-imposed isolation.
 Shared experiences are what connect us.